ZAhmaad/ZAhmaad.github.io/_pages/about.md

   - /about.html
 ---

-I have secured my PhD degree at Ca'Foscari University Venice, Italy under the supervision of [Stefano Calzavara](https://www.dais.unive.it/~calzavara/).
+AOA, I'm an Assistant Professor of Cyber Security at the Faculty of Computer Science and Engineering GIKI.
 My aim is to make the internet a secure place.
-My research focuses on privacy and security-related issues on the Internet,  data measurements, information flow analysis, Internet of Things, and GDPR.
-I have also worked as a research intern with Secure Web Application Group under the supervision of [Ben Stock](https://swag.cispa.saarland/people/benstock.html) at [CISPA Helmholtz Center for Information Security](https://cispa.de/en).
+My research focuses on privacy and security-related issues on the Internet, web measurements, information flow analysis, Internet of Things, and GDPR.

-Before that, I obtained my master's degree in Information and Communication Engineering from CQUPT China in 2019 and got Outstanding Graduate Award.
-During my master's degree, I worked under the supervision of [Rong Chai](https://ieeexplore.ieee.org/author/37591465400) on Internet of Things and Machine-to-Machine Communication.
+Previously, I secured my PhD degree at Ca'Foscari University Venice, Italy under the supervision of [Stefano Calzavara](https://www.dais.unive.it/~calzavara/).
+I also worked as a research intern with Secure Web Application Group where I was advised by [Ben Stock](https://swag.cispa.saarland/people/benstock.html) at [CISPA Helmholtz Center for Information Security](https://cispa.de/en).
+I obtained my master's degree in Information and Communication Engineering from CQUPT China in 2019 and got an Outstanding Graduate Award.
+During my master's degree, I worked with [Rong Chai](https://ieeexplore.ieee.org/author/37591465400) on the Internet of Things and Machine-to-Machine Communication.

 My Research interests are:
 ======